wavebeem/wavebeem.com/src/blog/2016-12-29-broken-promises.md

 ---
 title: "Broken promises"
-description: "How to use promises effectively"
+description: "How to use promises effectively (written before async/await existed)"
 ---

 @[toc]